-Volunteer Firefighter Injured in Line of Duty?
+Volunteer Firefighter Injured in Line of Duty in NJ?
 What About Lost Pay?

 All things considered, Hudson County has very few volunteer firefighters.
 In the meantime, some communities in neighboring counties like Bergen and Essex depend on volunteers when it comes to putting out infernos and small fires alike.
-So, what happens when a volunteer firefighter is injured in the line of duty?
+So, what happens when a volunteer firefighter is injured in the line of duty in New Jersey?
 What about lost pay specifically?

 Just because someone gives their time without wages does not mean they aren’t doing a job.
 In fact, municipalities cover volunteer firefighters under their workers’ compensation insurance plans.
 Like other city or town employees, this ensures payment of medical bills for work-related injuries.

 However, paying for authorized medical care represents just one part of the available benefits.
-The other two include payment for temporary disability benefits and a possible award for partial permanent disability or even total disability.
+The other two include:

 As you might guess, temporary disability benefits replace some portion of lost wages while you’re recovering from your injuries.
 That, in itself, may seem counterintuitive to you.
 After all, as a volunteer, you are not paid a salary or any kind of stiped.
 Then again, you may lose time from your regular job.